Neemias Queta: 2024–25 season: Contract extension

+2025–26 season: Transition to starter

+The Celtics underwent considerable roster upheaval during the 2025 offseason, including major changes in the front court with the departures of Kristaps Porziņģis, Al Horford and Luke Kornet.
+Prior to the start of the 2025–26 NBA season, Queta was named the team's starting center.
+On November 29, 2025, he scored 19 points and recorded a career high 18 rebounds, including 8 offensive boards, in a 119–115 loss to the Minnesota Timberwolves.
+Factoring in his 2 blocks, Queta became the first Celtic to reach those statistical marks in a game since Robert Parish in 1989.

+On 1 March 2026, Queta recorded a career-high 27 points to go along with 17 rebounds, 10 of which were offensive, and 3 blocks in a 114–98 victory over the Philadelphia 76ers.
+Queta made 76 appearances (including 75 starts) for Boston during the 2025–26 NBA season, recording averages of 10.2 points, 8.4 rebounds, 1.7 assists and 1.3 blocks (all of which were career highs).
+Following the season, Queta finished fourth in Most Improved Player voting.

+On 3 July 2026, Queta signed a four-year, $56 million contract, keeping him in Boston through the 2030–31 season.

 National team career

-Queta represented Portugal at the 2017 FIBA U18 European Championship Division B in Estonia, where he averaged 10.2 points, 8.6 rebounds, and 1.2 blocks per game.
+Queta represented Portugal at the 2017 FIBA U18 European Championship Division B in Estonia, where he averaged 10.2 points, 8.6 rebounds and 1.2 blocks per game.
 He competed at the 2018 FIBA U20 European Championship Division B in Bulgaria, averaging 14.1 points, 10.3 rebounds and 2.9 blocks per game.
 At the 2019 FIBA U20 European Championship Division B in Portugal, Queta led the host nation to a gold medal.
 He averaged 14.3 points, 11 rebounds and two blocks per game, earning all-tournament team honors.
 In the semifinals, he suffered a left knee injury that sidelined him from the final.

 Queta was chosen as the 2022 Personality of the Year for the Portuguese Basketball Federation, and for this reason his name was nominated by the FPB for the 26th Sports Gala, of the Portuguese Sports Confederation.

 Queta led Portugal at EuroBasket 2025.
-On 27 August, Queta had a double-double of 23 points, 18 rebounds, 4 blocks, 2 steals and a efficiency rating of 39, leading Portugal to a 62–50 win over Czechia.
+On 27 August, Queta had a double-double of 23 points, 18 rebounds, four blocks, two steals and an efficiency rating of 39, leading Portugal to a 62–50 win over the Czech Republic.
 He was the first player to register at least 20 points and 15 rebounds in their EuroBasket debut since FIBA began tracking rebounding numbers.
 It was also Portugal's first EuroBasket win in 18 years.
 He led his team to the round of 16, where they were eliminated by Germany.